pcalcado/java-api-wrapper/README.md

 Please refrain from committing any IDE configuration files to the repo, as these can easily be regenerated.

-## Note on Patches/Pull Requests

-  * Fork the project.
-  * Make your feature addition or bug fix.
-  * Add tests for it.
-  * Commit, do not mess with buildfile, version, or history.
-  * Send a pull request.
-Bonus points for topic branches.

 ## Credits / License